4DGenome/conseq/README.md

 ```
 scripts/utils/io_metadata.sh -m get_from_metadata -s gv_066_01_01_chipseq -t input_metadata -a SAMPLE_NAME
 ```
-In addition to `-m get_from_metadata`, to extract a specific metadata value it is required to specify:
+In addition to `-m get_from_metadata`, the following variables are required to extract a specific metadata value:
 - sample (`-s`)
 - table in the metadata database (`-t`)
 - attribute (`-a`) that is printed out